Bobby Smith (footballer, born 1944)

 Robert William Smith (born 14 March 1944) is an English former footballer and football manager.
 He was capped by England at Schoolboys and Youth level.
 He is the son of Conway Smith and grandson of Billy Smith, from whom he gets his middle name.

 A reserve player for Manchester United, he moved on to Scunthorpe United in 1965, where he established himself in the first team.
 Moving on to Grimsby Town in 1967, he transferred to Brighton & Hove Albion the following year.
 In 1971, he signed with Hartlepool United via Chester, before he finished his playing career with Bury in 1973.

 Appointing as Bury's manager in 1973, he led the club to promotion out of the Football League Fourth Division in 1973–74, before he was sacked in November 1977.
 Quickly installed as Port Vale manager, he moved on to Swindon Town the following year, having failed to prevent the club from suffering relegation.
-Despite some promising league campaigns and cup runs he was sacked in October 1980.
+Despite promising league campaigns and cup runs, he was sacked in October 1980.
 Spending time as a coach at Blackpool, he returned to management in 1985 with Newport County, as the club were in financial meltdown; he departed the following year.
-Remaining in the game as a coach at Cardiff City, Hereford United, and Swansea City, he was appointed manager at Swansea in 1995.
-However, he resigned after less than three months in charge, and took up a role in the back-room staff at Sheffield Wednesday.
+Remaining in the game as a coach at Cardiff City, Hereford United, and Swansea City, he was appointed caretaker manager at Swansea in 1995.
+However, he resigned after less than three months in charge and took a role in the back-room staff at Sheffield Wednesday.